VoltLang/Docs/doc/tvpl/c2-setup.md

 		return 0;
 	}

-Then save the following in the root of the folder in a file called `battery.txt`.
+Then save the following in the root of the folder in a file called `battery.toml`.

-	--dep
-	watt
+	name = "hello"
+	dependencies = ["watt"]

+Your folder structure should now look like this:

+	hello/
+	├── src/
+	│	└── main.volt
+	└── battery.toml

 For more information on Battery, check out [its documentation](https://github.com/VoltLang/Battery/blob/master/doc/index.md).